Croatian Defence Forces: Battles

-At the beginning of the Croatian War of Independence, the HOS consisted of about 6,000 soldiers.
+At the beginning of the Croatian War of Independence, the HOS comprised about 6,000 soldiers.
 Although they were members of the Croatian National Guard (ZNG), they obeyed orders from HOS officers.
-Because of an unwritten rule that HOS members could only be members of the HSP, the HOS was considered a party paramilitary organization.
+Because of an unwritten rule that HOS members could only be members of the HSP, the HOS was considered a party paramilitary organisation.
 The HOS and the ZNG were involved in the Battle of the Barracks and other minor battles in Croatia.
 The HOS increased in popularity within the HSP, and soon the HOS were in nearly every town where the HSP was active.
-On 10 September 1991, Paraga and Paradžik organized a demonstration of an HOS company for 10,000 spectators in Jelačić Square.
+On 10 September 1991, Paraga and Paradžik organised a demonstration of a HOS company for 10,000 spectators in Jelačić Square.
 Shortly after the demonstration, the company was involved in the Battle of Vukovar under Robert Šilić.

 At this time, HOS units were founded in Dalmatia.
 Until May 1991, Dalmatian HOS units were company-sized.
-In an agreement between Paraga and the Slovene Minister of Defense Janez Janša, the units were sent to Slovenia for training.
-By October 1991 the unit had grown to battalion size; it was called the 9th Battalion (the Rafael "Knight" Boban Battalion) and was commanded by Jozo Radanović, president of the HSP branch in Split.
-This unit became one of the most popular Croatian units; in early December 1991, Radanović was promoted to colonel in the HOS.
+In an agreement between Paraga and the Slovene Minister of Defence Janez Janša, the units were sent to Slovenia for training.
+By October 1991 the unit had grown to battalion size; it was called the 9th Battalion and was commanded by Jozo Radanović, president of the HSP branch in Split.